Kabaw/FastReader/README.md

 - Press the "Space" button to pause/continue the reading.
 - You can also adjust the available parameters to customize the experience.

-I'll add more information aboute the project soon ;)
+I'll add more information about the project soon ;)